Sample plan

 Oxford

 One of the oldest libraries in Europe (1602) and the circular Radcliffe Camera across from it (1749).
-The library tour (30 min) shows you the 15th-century Duke Humfrey's reading room.
+The library tour (30 min) shows you the 15th-century Duke Humfrey's reading room — the Hogwarts library in the Harry Potter films was actually shot here.
 The Camera is just for the photo — it's not open to the public.
+The Bodleian preserves 6 million books — the largest UK library after the British Library, archiving every UK-published book.

 13:30